BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 with, no matter how long you have been attached to them, no matter how deeply you have loved them.
-It doesn’t matter what you do, this is the ultimate context, “THIS is subject to change, it’s against my will”, that’s *anicca*.
+It doesn’t matter what you do, this is the ultimate context, “THIS is subject to change, it’s against my will”, that’s <span lang="pi">*anicca*</span>.
 Mindfulness of that context is worth developing because it leads to true freedom.

 If you do make the effort and sustain the perspective that, “My dear pet can be taken away at any given time”.
 That perspective will prevent you